Partygate: Up to 19 January

 On 14 January The Independent reported that Johnson had drawn up a plan to retain his premiership.
 The Guardian said it was his allies who did the planning.
 The plan was said by The Independent to include a list of officials who should resign over the parties controversy, a communications strategy for cabinet ministers, as well as "sounding out support" for leadership rivals from backbenchers.
 The Daily Mirror reported that Downing Street staff had regular Friday evening events with wine, for which a dedicated fridge was bought, being delivered on 11 December 2020.
 What were called "Wine time Fridays" were scheduled into the diaries of about 50 staff from 4–7pm.
 Johnson was reported to visit some of these and to be aware of their existence.
 10 Downing Street did not deny the allegations.

 On 16 January, in a column in The Times, Dominic Lawson said a former Downing Street official had told him of at least two people warning Johnson that the 20 May 2020 event should be cancelled and that Johnson said they were "overreacting".
 Johnson's spokesperson said that the report was not accurate, although other journalists were reported to have corroborated it.
 On 17 January, Cummings reiterated his claim that Johnson knew in advance about the party, that Cummings raised concerns about it and that Johnson said it could go ahead, and consequently that Johnson had lied to Parliament about what happened.
-Cumming said he would "swear under oath this is what happened".
+Cummings said he would "swear under oath this is what happened".
 Sky News reported a second source also said Johnson had been warned in advance about the party.
-BBC News Online reported that two other former Downing Street officials said "they remembered Mr Cummings telling them that day he had warned the prime minister not to allow the drinks to go ahead".
+BBC News Online reported that two other former Downing Street officials said that "they remembered Mr Cummings telling them that day he had warned the prime minister not to allow the drinks to go ahead".

-Starmer, a one time Director of Public Prosecutions said, "I think he broke the law.
+Starmer, a one time Director of Public Prosecutions said: "I think he broke the law.
 I think he's as good as admitted that he broke the law. (...)
 I think it's pretty obvious what's happened, this industrial-scale partying had been going on at Downing Street, not much of it is really denied, and I think that the public have made up their mind.
 I think the facts speak for themselves.
 I think the Prime Minister broke the law, I think he then lied about what had happened. (...)
 Once Sue Gray has come to her findings, she will set out all the facts, she is very well respected, I think that all of those should be passed to the police to look at".